Rogue River Steelheading - Oregon

 Getting to the Trip Start:

-Most guests fly to Medford, Oregon, rent a car, and drive about an hour to Merlin.
-You'll need to stay in a motel the night before the trip starts.
-Most of their guests stay at Galice Resort in Merlin on the banks of the Rogue River.
-The following morning, the group will meet at the put-in at 9:00 a.m.
+Medford is the closest airport to the launch site.
+(Portland is a four-hour drive.)
+The day before the trip starts, plan on staying in a motel in Grants Pass, Oregon, or in the small town of Merlin.
+The following day, the group will meet on the Rogue River at Grave Creek at 9:00 a.m.
+The launch is about 20 miles off of Interstate 5.
 You’ll meet your guides, pack your water bags, get fitted for a life jacket, and take in a short safety speech.
-(There is a $135.00 shuttle fee to get your vehicle from the put-in to the take-out.
-Our confirmation packet includes a list of lodging options.)
+There is a $135 shuttle fee to get your vehicle from the put-in to the take-out.
+Our confirmation packet includes a list of lodging options.

 The Package Includes: